wmerfalen/tdm/src/doc/the-game.md

 ++++++++++++++++++++
 	- Friendly attacks
 		- Poisoned NPC's will attack their own side
-	- Re-animate
-		- Necromancer skill to bring corpse back from the dead
 	- Acidic blood
 		- Poisoned NPC will bleed acid
 	- Explode